1. How Security is ensured at the Production Facility

 Some of our customers evaluate “Security” and “Safety” in the same process.
 The SiteManager is prepared for the different safety regulations subject to industrial communication, such as the “EN415 Safety of packaging machines” directive that, among other things, requires that machine builders must make sure that remote service access to machines is properly signaled to the operators.
 All SiteManagers support an output signal that can be linked with e.g. a warning light. which will inform local operators that remote access/maintenance is in progress, and they should be extra careful when operating or servicing the equipment.

-The SiteManager contains a stateful inspection firewall between the Uplink port that is used for GateManager access, and the Device port that connects to the network with the industrial equipment.
+The SiteManager contains a stateful inspection firewall between the Uplink port that is used for GateManager access and the Device port that connects to the network with the industrial equipment.
 This means that no communication can be made from the corporate network to the device network and vice versa.
 The firewall is simply configured to block all communication except authorized and encrypted data sent between the SiteManager and the GateManager.
-Furthermore the SiteManager is based on a hardened operating system, which prevents hostile persons or programs to exploit the connection.
+Furthermore, the hardware SiteManager is based on a hardened operating system, which prevents hostile persons or programs to exploit the connection.
 This neutralizes both internal and external threats.

 The SiteManager can be configured to connect to the GateManager via a secure Web Proxy (including NTLM) which enables the IT department to further control and monitor its access.
 The IT department can also decide to limit Internet access based on the SiteManager’s IP address or its MAC address, or alternatively limit its connection to another port (11444), which will enable the IT department to distinguish Internet traffic generated by the SiteManager from other users.

-If IT corporate policies prevents any form of Internet access via the corporate network, you have the possibility of connecting the SiteManager via 2G/3G/4G.
+If IT corporate policies prevent any form of Internet access via the corporate network, you have the possibility of connecting the SiteManager via 2G/3G/4G.
 Even the SiteManager models without built-in broadband modems can access the Internet, simply by inserting a standard USB broadband modem into the SiteManager.
-This option is also ideal as a temporary solution in case remote service of machines must start before the IT approval process can be finalized.
+This option is also ideal as a temporary solution in case the remote service of machines must start before the IT approval process can be finalized.

 3. How Security is ensured at the Remote Client side